Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2023-2024.

 You need to choose directors who are specialists in the field in which you wish to carry out your PhD thesis:

-- A PhD supervisor in Paris: chosen from among the members of Université Paris Cité’ doctoral school.
+- One PhD supervisor at Université Paris Cité, chosen from among the teachers and researchers of your doctoral school.

 Where will I have to pay the registration fee ?